daangn/KarrotListKit/README.md

       )
     ```

 4. Once you’ve finished fetching your data, it is very important to let KarrotListKit know that you have finished the process.
-To do that, you need to call `completeBatchFetching()` method of `NextBatchContext`.
+To do that, you need to call `completeBatchFetching()` method of `NextBatchContext` on Main-Thread(for avoid data race.).
 This assures that the whole batch fetching mechanism stays in sync and the next batch fetching cycle can happen.
     ```swift
     List(sections: [])
       .onNextBatchTrigger(